Asunción Paraguay Temple

 Total Floor Area:10,700 square feet

-The Asunción Paraguay Temple closed on October 29, 2017, for extensive renovation.
-The renovation will be followed by a public open house, cultural celebration, and rededication ceremony.
-Temple patrons will be accommodated at temples in neighboring South American nations.
+The Asunción Paraguay Temple closed on October 29, 2017, for an extensive renovation.
+During the closure, temple patrons will be accommodated at temples in neighboring South American nations.

-The Asunción Paraguay Temple was the first temple build in Paraguay.
+The Asunción Paraguay Temple was the first temple built in Paraguay.

 - Pedro Servin Fabio, "Rains cool Paraguay temple groundbreaking," Church News 17 Feb.
 2001: 3.